What is Gentle Nutrition and How do You Begin?

 Adequacy

-The next step stresses the importance of adequately meeting one’s nutrition needs.
+The next step stresses the importance of adequately meeting one’s nutritional needs.
 We all have differing individual needs for energy intake.
 No two people have the same needs, so we must learn how to tune into and honor our own bodies.
 Adequate nutrition is important because, without it, we are putting our bodies into more stressful states (increasing cortisol levels), reducing the efficiency of certain systems (such as metabolic and cardiovascular), and negatively impacting health status.

 Balance